Oguri Cap

-Oguri Cap (Japanese : オグリキャップ, 27 March 1985 – 3 July 2010) was a Japanese thoroughbred racehorse and stud, sired by Dancing Cap.
+Oguri Cap (オグリキャップ, Oguri Kyappu) was a Japanese Thoroughbred racehorse and stud, sired by Dancing Cap.
 Oguri Cap was inducted into the Japan Racing Association Hall of Fame in 1991.
-A horse from the countryside who found success at the national level, he was known as a member of the "Heisei Big Three", a trio of racehorses who reignited interest in Horse racing in Japan alongside Super Creek and Inari One.
+A horse from the countryside who found success at the national level, he was known as a member of the "Heisei Big Three", a trio of racehorses who reignited interest in horse racing in Japan alongside Super Creek and Inari One.